Epistimio/orion/docs/src/install/database.rst

    Check for a configuration inside the default paths...
        {'type': 'mongodb', 'name': 'mydb', 'host': 'localhost'}
    Success

    Check for a configuration inside the environment variables...
 Skipping No environment variables found.

    Check if configuration file has valid database configuration...
 Skipping Missing configuration file.
-   Using configuration: {'type': 'mongodb', 'name': 'mydb', 'host': 'localhost'}
-   Check if database of specified type can be created...
-Success DB instance <orion.core.io.database.mongodb.MongoDB object at 0x7f86d70067f0>
-   Check if database supports write operation...
-Success Check if database supports read operation...
-Success Check if database supports count operation...
-Success Check if database supports delete operation...
-Success

-The tests goes throught 3 phases.
-First one is the aggregation of the configuration across global, environment variable and local configuration (note that you can pass ``--config`` to include a local configuration in the tests).
-The tests will print the resulting configuration at each stage.
-Here's an example including all three configuration methods.
+   [...]

+In the last example, we can observe that the last two tests were skipped because there were no environment variables or local configuration file specified.

+Alternatively, here's an example including all three configuration methods.

 .. code-block:: sh

+   $ ORION_DB_PORT=27018
-   $ ORION_DB_PORT=27018 orion db test --config local.yaml
+   $ orion db test --config local.yaml

    Check for a configuration inside the global paths...
        {'type': 'mongodb', 'name': 'mydb', 'host': 'localhost'}
    Success

    Check for a configuration inside the environment variables...
        {'type': 'mongodb', 'name': 'mydb', 'host': 'localhost', 'port': '27018'}
    Success

    Check if configuration file has valid database configuration...
        {'type': 'mongodb', 'name': 'mydb', 'host': 'localhost', 'port': '27017'}
    Success

+   [...]

-The second phase is the creation of the database, which prints out the final configuration that will be used and then prints the instance created to confirm the database type.
+The second phase tests the creation of the database, which prints out the final configuration that will be used and then prints the instance created to confirm the database type.

 .. code-block:: sh